 - Approximately \$15.8 million in cash, net of cash acquired, and 1,019,103 shares of the Company's Class B common stock paid at closing; and - Future consideration of (i) \$17.6 million, net of certain working capital adjustments, on the first annual anniversary of the closing, and (ii) \$18.0 million on the 18th month anniversary of closing, with the future consideration payable in either cash or shares of the Company's Class B common stock or some combination to be determined by the Company.
 Any shares issued in payment of the future consideration will be increased by 5%.
 The future consideration is recorded as current deferred acquisition payments in the balance sheet.
-In April 2012, the Company paid approximately \$16.9 million in cash, net of certain working capital and other adjustments, on the first anniversary of closing. - Following the closing, the Company issued 462,247 shares of restricted stock at an aggregate value of approximately \$3.3 million to employees of Jingle, subject to vesting for up to four years.
+In April 2012, the Company paid approximately \$16.9 million in cash, net of certain working capital and other adjustments, on the first anniversary of closing.
+In October 2012, the Company paid approximately \$17.9 million in cash, net of adjustments, on the 18th month anniversary of closing. - Following the closing, the Company issued 462,247 shares of restricted stock at an aggregate value of approximately \$3.3 million to employees of Jingle, subject to vesting for up to four years.

 The Company accounted for the Jingle acquisition as a business combination.
 As a result of the acquisition, the Company added additional sources of mobile distribution to its digital call advertising network.
-The Company has progressed in its integration of Jingle's operations, including sales activities, and accordingly, revenues and earnings of the acquired operations are not readily separable.
+The Company has integrated Jingle's operations, including sales activities, and accordingly, revenues and earnings of the acquired operations are not readily separable.